ShuwenChai/shuwenchai.github.io/_pages/about.md

 I have a broad interest across Random Graph and Reliable Machine Learning.
 I am currently studying efficient algorithms for graph matching and community recovery for stochastic block models.
 Besides, I am also aware of the importance of learning with untrusted or low-quality data.

 In my spare time, I go to a lot of classical concerts and art museums.

-# Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.